UoMResearchIT/demaa/README.md

 	$ python demaa get 3

-If you have multiple Python version installed you may have to substitute python with python3, depending on your installation.
+If you have multiple Python versions installed you may have to substitute python with python3, depending on your installation.
+A warning will be displayed if you run the application with less than version 3.